WDRshadow/WDRshadow/README_EN.md

 > **WindyRain** is a team of Red Alert 3.
 Due to its long history, it is not well known to players.
 > **Shadow** from the shadow guild of Minecraft, I used to use the name Shadow_Xall, with the goal of joining the new server to capture the dragon egg in a short time.

- - The knowledge of coding from self-study.
+ - I am purely self-taught in coding and still don't know anything.
- - I had a colorful and black childhood.
+ - Had a colourful, black childhood.
- - My quality of sleep at night is extremely poor, and I have been relying on ASMR to sleep for several years.
+ - Very poor sleeper at night, relying on arcane magic blades to sleep for several years.
- - Often worry about studying.
+ - Often anxious about studying.
- - With a minor in computer, now I finally have a bit of a formal learning way for coding.
+ - Undergraduate minor in computer science, now finally learning to code in a somewhat formal way.
+ - Master's degree in Computer Simulation, majoring in mathematical and physical modeling, autopilot/shared control algorithms.

 ----------

 ## Education Background ##

+ - **2023 - present** BEng in Mechanical Engineering, The University of Edinburgh

- - **2021 - present** BEng in Mechanical Engineering, The University of Edinburgh
+ - **2021 - 2023** BEng in Mechanical Engineering, The University of Edinburgh

  - **2019 - 2021** BEng in Mechanical Engineering, minor in Computer Science, South China University of Technology